-Hydrokinetic systems are not necessarily "water-tight."
-These assemblies shed water by moving it across their surface and off the roof as quickly as possible.
+Hydrokinetic systems are not necessarily "watertight."
+These assemblies shed water by moving it across the surface and off the roof as quickly as possible.
 This requires that hydrokinetic roofs have adequate pitch to effectively move water and limit infiltration beneath panels.
-Since panel joints are not weathertight, hydrokinetic systems require With metal panel systems offering an expanded range of features and options, examples of metal-clad structures can be found in nearly all building types, including this luxury apartment tower.

-Once considered budget cladding confined to warehouses and industrial facilities, today's metal panel systems are viable options even for high-end projects. a substrate/underlayment system to protect the interior of the building against incidental moisture that finds its way beneath the roof surface.
+Since panel joints are not weathertight, hydrokinetic systems require a substrate/underlayment system to protect the interior of the building against incidental moisture that finds its way beneath the roof surface.